taylorwilsdon/reddacted/README.md

 $ export REDDIT_PASSWORD=your-password
 $ export REDDIT_CLIENT_ID=your-client-id
 $ export REDDIT_CLIENT_SECRET=your-client-secret

-# verify env variables have been set
-$ printenv
 ```

 Now when running the CLI, all requests will be authenticated.